AdobeDocs/experience-manager-cloud-manager.en/help/using/deploying-code.md

    The **Stage Deployment**, involves the following steps:

     * Validation: This step ensures that the pipeline is configured to use the currently available resources, for example, that the configured branch exists, the environments are available.
     * Build & Unit Testing: This step runs a containerized build process.
-See [Create an AEM Application Project](create-an-application-project.md) for details on the build environment.
+See [Understanding the Build Environment](/help/using/build-environment-details.md) for details on the build environment.
     * Code Scanning: This step evaluates the quality of your application code.
 See [Understand your Test Results](understand-your-test-results.md) for details on the testing process.
     * Deploy to Stage